 Other manufacturers make similar products that I won’t be able to cover here for the sake of time.
 Your friendly neighborhood ICU should have one of these introducers in stock.
 Familiarize yourself with where it is because the day you need it, the patient NEEDS it.
 Next time you are curious about the differences between a cordis and a Mac introducer, you’ll know.
 When someone yells “cordis” or “Mac introducer,” you’ll know.

 Photo credits for Arrow/Teleflex Products

 Photo credits for Cordis Products

-Copyright gods: If the photos posted upset you, let me know and I will take them off.
-Just trying to teach here.
+Copyright gods: If the photos posted upset you, let me know, and I will take them off.
+I was trying to teach here.

 I have posted many articles on resuscitation and fluid responsiveness that you can check out HERE.